inixyz/tinyriscv/README.md

 ## Building and running

-tinyriscv comes with a simple cli interface [main.c](https://github.com/inixyz/tinyriscv/blob/main/src/main.c) to help debugging and to serve as an example of how to use the emulator core.
+tinyriscv comes with a simple CLI interface [main.c](https://github.com/inixyz/tinyriscv/blob/main/src/main.c) to help debugging and to serve as an example of how to use the emulator core.

 ```
 git clone https://github.com/inixyz/tinyriscv/